ddev/ddev/docs/content/users/extend/traefik-router.md

 ## Router `docker-compose` Customization

 The default configuration for the router is found in `~/.ddev/.router-compose.yaml`.
 It is quite unusual to override this configuration, but it can be overridden in the same way project configuration can be overridden (project `.ddev/docker-compose.*.yaml`).
+These ultimately get merged into `~/.ddev/.router-compose-full.yaml`

 You can create a `~/.ddev/router-compose.*.yaml`.
 For example, as `~/.ddev/router-compose.cloudflare.yaml` might contain environment variables like this:

 ```yaml
 services: